 If you are not in compliance with the ADA’s handrail and other requirements, you could be subject to a United States Department of Justice enforcement action or a private party lawsuit.
 It is also necessary to be aware of your state and local accessibility requirements that may be stricter than the ADA’s regulations.

-We are experienced at conducting ADA compliance reviews.
+We at Burnham Nationwide are experienced at conducting ADA compliance reviews, and have a dedicated team of code compliance experts that can assist you on your project.
 If you have any questions, please feel free to contact us.